open-sauced/docs/docs/tools/chrome-extension/highlights.md

 ---
 id: highlights
-title: 'Highlight'
+title: "Highlight"
-sidebar_label: Highlight
+sidebar_label: "Highlight"
 keywords:
-  - highlights
+  - "highlights"
-  - posting
+  - "posting"
 ---

 You can generate and post a Highlight of your PR to your OpenSauced profile with our OpenSauced.ai Chrome extension.